Jeholopterus

-Jeholopterus was a small anurognathid pterosaur from the Middle to Late Jurassic Daohugou Beds of the Tiaojishan Formation of Inner Mongolia, China, preserved with hair-like pycnofibres and skin remains.
+Jeholopterus was a small anurognathid pterosaur known from the Middle to Late Jurassic Daohugou Beds of the Tiaojishan Formation of Inner Mongolia, China, and possibly the Early Cretaceous Sinuiju Formation of North Korea.

 Naming

 The genus was named in 2002 by Wang Xiaolin, Zhou Zhonghe and Xu Xing.
-The type species, the only known, is Jeholopterus ninchengensis.
+The type species, the only known, is Jeholopterus ningchengensis.
 The genus name is derived from its place of discovery, Jehol in China, and a Latinized Greek pteron, "wing".
-The specific name refers to Nincheng County.
+The specific name refers to Ningcheng County.